Fastlane-LLC/vendor-api-docs/source/includes/_claims.md

 adjusterName	| The primary adjuster for the claim | Y adjusterEmailAddress | The email address associated with the primary adjuster for the claim | Y adjusterPhoneNumber | The phone number associated with the primary adjuster for the claim | Y causeOfLoss | The cause of loss listed on the claim.
-These causes can be one of the following: "Single-Vehicle Collision", "Multi-Vehicle Collision", "Wind/Hail", "Fire", "Flood", "Vandalism", "Theft", "Other" | Y claimNumber | The claim number as noted by the carrier | Y dateOfLoss | The date the loss occurred | N deductible | The current deductible for the payoff | N
+These causes can be one of the following: "Single-Vehicle Collision", "Multi-Vehicle Collision", "Wind/Hail", "Fire", "Flood", "Vandalism", "Theft", "Other" | N claimNumber | The claim number as noted by the carrier | Y dateOfLoss | The date the loss occurred | N deductible | The current deductible for the payoff | N